GEO 1010. Introduction to Geology. 3 Hours.

 GEO 1085.
 Intro to Oceanography Lab.
 1 Hour.

-A laboratory course to be taken concurrently with GEO 1080.
+A laboratory course in oceanography.
 Lab fee required for travel to marine laboratories and coastal regions in California.
 Offered upon sufficient student need.
-Corequisite: GEO 1080.

 GEO 1110.
 Physical Geology.
 3 Hours.